Wendt India Ltd leads gainers in 'B' group

 -

-Shanthi Gears Ltd, California Software Company Ltd, Muthoot Capital Services Ltd and Zeal Aqua Ltd are among the other gainers in the BSE's 'B' group today, 26 August 2020.
+Oricon Enterprises Ltd, GOCL Corporation Ltd, Hil Ltd and Zee Learn Ltd are among the other gainers in the BSE's 'B' group today, 27 August 2020.

-Shanthi Gears Ltd, California Software Company Ltd, Muthoot Capital Services Ltd and Zeal Aqua Ltd are among the other gainers in the BSE's 'B' group today, 26 August 2020.
+Oricon Enterprises Ltd, GOCL Corporation Ltd, Hil Ltd and Zee Learn Ltd are among the other gainers in the BSE's 'B' group today, 27 August 2020.

-Shanthi Gears Ltd spiked 19.99% to Rs 116.45.
+Oricon Enterprises Ltd soared 12.18% to Rs 22.1.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 1.19 lakh shares were traded on the counter so far as against the average daily volumes of 13489 shares in the past one month.
+On the BSE, 1.93 lakh shares were traded on the counter so far as against the average daily volumes of 40992 shares in the past one month.

-California Software Company Ltd soared 19.94% to Rs 12.93.
+GOCL Corporation Ltd spiked 11.09% to Rs 213.8.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 85452 shares were traded on the counter so far as against the average daily volumes of 6551 shares in the past one month.
+On the BSE, 14407 shares were traded on the counter so far as against the average daily volumes of 3457 shares in the past one month.

-Muthoot Capital Services Ltd added 15.14% to Rs 489.
+Hil Ltd jumped 11.02% to Rs 1799.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 24535 shares were traded on the counter so far as against the average daily volumes of 7579 shares in the past one month.
+On the BSE, 9018 shares were traded on the counter so far as against the average daily volumes of 4694 shares in the past one month.

-Zeal Aqua Ltd gained 14.31% to Rs 73.5.
+Zee Learn Ltd advanced 10.28% to Rs 16.74.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 13607 shares were traded on the counter so far as against the average daily volumes of 3392 shares in the past one month.
+On the BSE, 5.49 lakh shares were traded on the counter so far as against the average daily volumes of 1.37 lakh shares in the past one month.

 Powered by Capital Market - Live News